Where do I get dry ice?

 Are there special precautions to take when using dry ice?

-When working with dry ice, special precautions must be taken to ensure the area is sufficiently ventilated and that proper PPE is administered when dealing with the liquid or solid form of CO(dry ice).
+When working with dry ice, special precautions must be taken to ensure the area is sufficiently ventilated and that proper PPE is administered when dealing with the liquid or solid form of CO2 (dry ice).
 Some safety precautions include:

 For more information on safety precautions to take when using dry ice, read our Safety Post here.